joeldg/eleventy-base-blog/about/index.md

 <p>
     As a hoodie affectionado, I currently have about thirty hoodies and during a recent move I given away nearly twenty (yes, I had almost fifty hoodies).
 I have paid everything from $10 to over $200 for a hoodie.

-    I have multiple hoodies that are no longer for sale.
+    I have multiple hoodies that are no longer available for sale now.
 </p>

 <p>